RobertDyball/A2SPA/README.md

 Part 7: Covers Publishing to IS using VS2015, conversion frmo localDB to SQLExpress (this is part 7, URL to be added; soon to be pubished)

-Part 8 coming next - publishnig to IIS using VS2017, code cleanup and optimization
+Part 8 coming next - publishing to IIS using VS2017, code cleanup and optimization

 #### Prerequisites